-At Sansaar I’ve carefully chosen suppliers that share the same ethos as me when it comes to using all natural ingredients, being eco-friendly and having ethical business principles.
-I want to share the reasons why I’ve chosen these suppliers so that you too can know the origin of the products you’re buying.
+At Sansaar we’ve carefully chosen suppliers that share the same ethos as us when it comes to using all natural ingredients, being eco-friendly and having ethical business principles.
+We want to share our reasons for choosing our suppliers so that you too can know the origin of the products you’re buying.

-The main reason I love my suppliers is because a majority of them are UK based small businesses that hand make their products.
-Where products are sourced outside the UK, I ensure that the ingredients are 100% natural, or the materials are eco-friendly, and the business is ethical.
+The main reason we love our suppliers is because a majority of them are UK based small businesses that hand make their products.
+Where products are sourced outside the UK, we ensure that the ingredients are 100% natural, or the materials are eco-friendly, and the business is ethical.

-Having tried both the liquid and solid conditioners, by Bain and Savon, I loved the feel of my hair and just had to stock them.
+Having tried both the liquid and solid conditioners we loved how it left our hair feeling silky soft and just had to stock them.

-I love that their conditioner is 100% natural with no parabens, sls or palm oil and their packaging is recyclable and therefore zero waste.
+We love that their conditioner is 100% natural with no parabens, sls or palm oil.
+Their packaging is recyclable and therefore zero waste.
 They also never test their products on animals.

 Bain and Savon is a small family run artisan business who use 100% pure essential oils and the natural colours come from herbs and plants, some of which they grow themselves.

-Like me, they believe that products should be good for us and the environment.
+Like Sansaar, they believe that products should be good for us and the environment.
 Buy here.

-Rebecca at Bliss Botanicals hand makes the lovely smelling, and tasting, smooth lip balms that I stock.
+Rebecca at Bliss Botanicals hand makes the lovely smelling, and tasting, smooth lip balms that we stock.
 The lip balms combine her love of plants, fragrance and organic natural skincare.

-I love that the lip balms are handmade using only natural ingredients and come in a reusable and/or recyclable metal tins.
+We love that the lip balms are handmade using only natural ingredients and come in reusable and/or recyclable metal tins.
 Buy here.

 Earth Conscious make natural deodorants and baby balm.
 Born out of a desire to find a natural deodorant that worked effectively they started to make their own.